tarun1792/SecureiOS/README.md

 ## License

-UserDefaults is available under the MIT license.
+SecureiOS is available under the MIT license.
 See the LICENSE file for more info.